Dr Rea Prouska

 - Qualitative Research Methods

-Rea is a Senior Fellow of the Higher Education Academy (SFHEA) and an Academic Member of the Chartered Institute of Personnel and Development (CIPD).
+Rea is a Senior Fellow of the Higher Education Academy (SFHEA), an Academic Member of the Chartered Institute of Personnel and Development (CIPD), an Affiliate Member of the Chartered Management Institute (CMI) and a Member of the British Academy of Management (BAM).